Bilup/desktop-new/README.md

 To install, paste this into your terminal.

-This wont work on windows, you will need to do these steps with the windows equivalents
+This might not work on windows, you will need to do these steps with the windows equivalents

 Run this to get the desktop files onto your computer
 ```bash